 The "Turn down the heat" - report series issued by the World Bank (Schellnhuber et al., 2012, 2013, 2014) assessed climate risks for a 2°C and a 4°C warming above pre-industrial levels for different world regions.
-The report of the Working Group 2 (WG2) of the IPCC AR5 includes both, impact and region specific chapters, and provides warming level dependent information on impacts where available.
-The range of emission scenarios which provide the basis for the climate impact projections in the IPCC AR5, the Representative Concentration Pathways (RCPs), however, do not allow for a straight-forward differentiation between impacts for warming levels of 1.5°C and 2°C. Only the lowest emission pathway RCP 2.6 is in line with keeping GMT increase above pre-industrial levels to below 2°C with a likely chance (66 % probability, IPCC, 2013) and no pathway in line with a 1.5°C limit is assessed in the AR5.
-Still, the IPCC AR5 WG2 report provides an expert assessment of key impacts at different levels of warming, summarized in five "Reasons-for-Concern" (RFCs, Oppenheimer et al., 2014).
-The risks for three out of five of these RFCs are assessed as at least moderate at 1.5°C GMT increase above pre-industrial levels, and as at least moderate-high at 2°C. In the RFC framework, moderate risks imply that associated impacts are both detectable and attributable to climate change with at least medium confidence, whereas high risks are associated with severe and widespread impacts (Oppenheimer et al., 2014).
+The report of the Working Group 2 (WG2) of the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) includes both, chapters on specific impacts as well as on specific regions, and provides warming level dependent information on impacts where available.
+The range of emission scenarios which provide the basis for the climate impact projections in the IPCC AR5, the Representative Concentration Pathways (RCPs), however, do not allow for a straight-forward differentiation between impacts for

+- 15 warming levels of 1.5 °C and 2 °C. Only the lowest emission pathway RCP 2.6 is in line with keeping global-mean surface-air temperature (GMT) increase above pre-industrial levels to below 2 °C with a likely chance (66 % probability, IPCC, 2013) and no pathway in line with a 1.5 °C limit is assessed.
+Still, the IPCC AR5 WG2 report provides an expert assessment of key impacts at different levels of warming, summarized in five "Reasons- - for-Concern" (RFCs, Oppenheimer et al., 2014).
+The risks for three out of five of these RFCs are assessed as at least moderate at 1.5 °C GMT increase above pre-industrial levels, and as high at 2 °C. Moderate risks hereby mean that associated impacts are both detectable and attributable to climate change with at least medium confidence, whereas high risks are associated with severe and widespread impacts (Oppenheimer) - et al., 2014).
 Among the three RFCs that show high risks at 2°C are Risks to unique and threatened systems (RFC1) that include coral reefs and other highly vulnerable human systems as well as ecosystems, Risks associated with extreme weather events (RFC2) and Risks associated with the distribution of impacts (RFC3).

-Based on the Coupled Model Intercomparison Project 5 (CMIP5, Taylor et al., 2011) and the Inter-Sectoral Impact Model Intercomparison Project (ISI-MIP, Warszawski et al., 2013), this article provides an extensive assessment of regionally differentiated climate impacts at levels of 1.5°C and 2°C GMT increase above pre-industrial levels (henceforth 1.5°C and 2°C) for different climate impacts, including increases in extreme weather events (Section 3), changes in water availability (Section 4), crop yield projections (Section 5), sea-level rise (SLR, Section 6) and coral reef degradation (Section 7).
+Based on the data archives of the Coupled Model Intercomparison Project 5 (CMIP5, Taylor et al., 2011) and the Inter-Sectoral Impact Model Intercomparison Project (ISI-MIP, Warszawski et al., 2013), this article provides an extensive assessment of regionally differentiated climate impacts at levels of 1.5 °C and 2 °C global mean 5 surface-air temperature increase (GMT) above pre-industrial levels (hereinafter 1.5 °C and 2 °C) for different climate impacts, including increases in climatic extremes (Sect.
+3), changes in water availability (Sect.
+4), crop yield projections (Sect.
+5), sea-level rise (SLR, Sect.
+6) and coral reef degradation (Sect.
+7).

-The following Section (2) outlines our methods for the assessment of changes in extreme weather indices, water availability and agricultural impacts.
+The following Sect.
+2 outlines the common methodological approach taken for the assessment of changes in climate extremes, water availability and agricultural impacts.
+Consequently, regionally differentiated results for the specific impacts listed above at 1.5 °C and 2 °C warming are presented.
 Analyses of sea-level rise and impacts on coral reefs contain additional details on sector-specific methods.
 Where impact-specific additional methodological specifications are needed, these are given in the respective section, followed by a presentation of the main results and a short discussion.
-A summarizing discussion and conclusions finalize this contribution in Section 8.
-The Supplementary Material (SM) provides additional methodological information as well as further impact maps, regional overviews and summary tables.
+A summarizing discussion as well as some conclusions finalize this contribution in Sect.
+8. The Supplement provides additional methodological information as well as further impact maps and summary impact tables.

-2 Methods 95
+2 Methods